Pony Express: Operation

+Riders rode, for 75 to 100 miles, in all weather, as a 24/7 service.

 In 1860, the roughly 186 Pony Express stations were about 10 to 15 mi apart along the Pony Express route.
 At each station, the express rider would change to a fresh horse, get a bite to eat, and would only take the mail pouch called a mochila (from the Spanish for pouch or backpack) with him.

 The employers stressed the importance of the pouch.
 They often said that, if it came to be, the horse and rider should perish before the mochila did.
 The mochila was thrown over the saddle and held in place by the weight of the rider sitting on it.
 Each corner had a cantina, or pocket.
 Bundles of mail were placed in these cantinas, which were padlocked for safety.
 The mochila could hold 20 lb of mail along with the 20 lb of material carried on the horse.
 Eventually, everything except one revolver and a water sack was removed, allowing for a total of 165 lb on the horse's back.
 Riders, who could not weigh over 125 lb, changed about every 75–100 mi, and rode day and night.
 In emergencies, a given rider might ride two stages back to back, over 20 hours on a quickly moving horse.

 Whether riders tried crossing the Sierra Nevada in winter is unknown, but they certainly crossed central Nevada.
 By 1860, a telegraph station was in Carson City, Nevada Territory.
 The riders received $125 a month as pay.
 As a comparison, the wage for unskilled labor at the time was about $0.43–1.00 per day, and for semi-skilled laborers like bricklayers and carpenters was usually less than $2 per day.

 Alexander Majors, one of the founders of the Pony Express, had acquired more than 400 horses for the project.
 He selected horses from around the west, paying an average of $200.
 These averaged about high and 900 lb each; thus, the name pony was appropriate, even if not strictly correct in all cases.